 Contact me on 07745 876182 via e mail to firstname.lastname@example.org or complete the enquiry form below.
 I look forward to hearing from you.

-So, it’s a New Year and during that well earned Christmas break you have decided that it’s time to move.
-Having made your decision, you are motivated and want to get cracking.
+So, you’ve made that momentous decision to move, you are excited and want to get cracking.
 You are keen to ensure that your property sells quickly and for the best possible price.
-This is where home staging comes in and here are the three most frequently asked questions
+This is where home staging comes in and here are probably the three most frequently asked questions.

 1. What Exactly is Home Staging?

-Home staging is the presentation of your property for sale so that it attracts viewings leading to offers and ultimately a sale.
+Home staging is the presentation of your property for sale so that it attracts viewings, leading to offers and ultimately a sale.
 Selling your house is a competitive business and you want your property to stand out from the crowd.
 Most buyers commence their property search online which means that your photos need to be of high quality and the subject matter i.e. what is shown in those photos, needs to look good.
-Home staging involves considering issues such as repairs, decor, clutter and purpose plus that all important kerb appeal.
+If the lead shot isn’t appealing, potential buyers won’t click through and if the remaining photos don’t look attractive they won’t bother viewing.
+Home staging involves considering issues such as repairs, decor, clutter and purpose, plus that all important kerb appeal.

 2. What Are The Benefits?

 Home staging will encourage potential buyers to view and those viewers will have a good experience when they view.
 People who view will want to offer and are more likely to offer an acceptable figure.
+It’s all about getting you the best price in the shortest possible time.
 Ultimately, the aim is that it will reduce the length of time your property is on the market and enable you you make that all important move.

 3. How Much Does It Cost?

 I know this is very important.
 There is no hard and fast rule, it depends on what actions are required.
-However, as a rough rule of thumb I would recommend investing between 1% and 2% of your selling price.
-I will always take into account your budget when advising on what you should do.
-Remember, home staging is an investment and you would hope that the cost would be reflected in an improved asking price.
+It isn’t about spending a lot of money, the starting point is working with what you already have and making it work better.
+I will always take into account your budget when advising on what you should do and offer different levels of service.
+Remember, home staging is an investment and the cost is likely be reflected in an improved asking price.

-For further information e mail firstname.lastname@example.org call 07745 876182 or complete the enquiry form below.
+If you have any further questions or require further information e mail email@example.com call 07745 876182 or complete the enquiry form below.
+I cover Cheshire and the North West.
 I look forward to hearing from you

 The sun finally made an appearance this week and with it a welcome rise in temperatures.
 With the sight of snowdrops and daffodils in verges and gardens and the clocks going forward next weekend it was possible to believe that Spring is just around the corner.